rayon-rs/rayon/rayon-core/src/sleep/README.md

 `worker_count` - `blocked_threads` since we wake up all Rayon threads, but not thread blocked by user code.

-`external_waiters` is updated by `Registry::in_worker_cold` which ensures that it is not 0 while something is running on our thread pool.

-A deadlock is detected by checking if `active_threads` is 0 and `external_waiters` is above 0.
+A deadlock is detected by checking if `active_threads` is 0 and `blocked_threads` is above 0.
-If we ignored `external_waiters` we would have a deadlock immediately when creating the thread pool.
+If we ignored `blocked_threads` we would have a deadlock immediately when creating the thread pool.
 We would also deadlock once the thread pool ran out of work.
+It is not possible for Rayon itself to deadlock.
+Deadlocks can only be caused by user code blocking, so this condition doesn't miss any deadlocks.

 We check for the deadlock condition when threads fall asleep in `mark_unblocked` and in `Sleep::sleep`.